medic/cht-docs/content/en/apps/tutorials/sms-schedules.md

 ---

 SMS schedules allow you to send reminder messages at predetermined times.
 These reminders serve as useful prompts for end-users to take specific actions.
-For example, a community health worker receiving an SMS reminding them to follow up on a pregnant woman who is due for her monthly clinic visit.

 ## Purpose of the Tutorial